OREL-group/GSoC/Open Source Sustainibility using LLMs/README.md

 # LLAMOSC : LLM-Powered Agent-Based Model for Open Source Communities

+## Overview

+LLAMOSC (LLM-Powered Agent-Based Model for Open Source Communities) is a comprehensive framework designed to simulate and enhance the sustainability of open-source communities using Large Language Models (LLMs).
+The framework focuses on modeling interactions and productivity of agents with varying levels of experience, knowledge, and engagement in a virtual open-source environment.

+### Key Components and Features implemented so far

+1. **Environment**:
+    - **GitHub (CodeSpace Environment)**: A simulated code space (powered by AutoCodeRover) where agents contribute to open-source projects, mirroring real-world GitHub repositories.

+2. **Environment Variables**:
+    - **Issues**: Issues are categorized with varying difficulty from 1 to 5, resembling real-life variation from "Good First Issues" to "Expert Required Issues", assigned based on the contributor agent's experience level.

+3. **Agents**:
+    - **Coding Ability**: Skill level in writing and reviewing code, (powered by AutoCodeRover).

+4. **Agent Variables (Internal States)**:
+    - **Experience Level**: Categorized from 1 to 5 resembling real-life contributors ranging from Novice to Experienced.

+### Framework Capabilities

+LLAMOSC integrates multiple capabilities to automate and optimize open-source community activities:

+1. **AutoCodeRover Integration**:
+    - Combines LLMs with advanced code navigation and debugging capabilities.
+    - Operates in two stages: Context retrieval and Patch generation.
+    - Features Program Structure Aware code search APIs to navigate codebases and generate patches.

+2. **Automated Pull Request Lifecycle**:
+    - **ContributorAgent**: Automates issue identification, solution proposal, and pull request creation.
+    - **MaintainerAgent**: Automates pull request review and merging based on predefined criteria.
+    - Utilizes Docker for environment consistency and isolation.
+    - Implements diff extraction and automated pull request submission (powered by AutoCodeRover).

+3. **Multi-Agent Decision Making Algorithms**:
+    - **Authoritarian Algorithm (Benevolent Dictator Model)**:
+        - Central maintainer manages and allocates tasks.
+        - Contributors are rated and assigned tasks based on maintainer’s discretion.
+    - **Decentralized Algorithm (Meritocratic Model)**:
+        - Distributed decision-making among contributors.
+        - Contributors bid on tasks based on their suitability and experience.

+### Accomplishments of LLAMOSC so far

+- **Preliminary Design and Implementation**:
+    - Created a robust framework for simulating open-source environments.
+    - Developed agents with varying skill levels and experience to reflect real-world dynamics.

+- **Automated Pull Request Lifecycle**:
+    - Streamlined the process of identifying, solving issues, creating, submitting, reviewing, and merging pull requests.
+    - Implemented reliable and reproducible workflows for ContributorAgent and MaintainerAgent.

+- **Multi-Agent Decision Making**:
+    - Simulated governance models used in open-source projects.
+    - Developed algorithms for both centralized (authoritarian) and decentralized (meritocratic) task allocation.

 ## Installation instructions

 To begin, please follow the instructions provided in `Open Source Sustainibility using LLMs\Environment_Creation\README.md` and ensure that the scripts run successfully.